DOV-Vlaanderen/pygada/docs/data input.rst

 PFAS-pydov
 ----------

+For the specific PFAS-dataset you can only integrate `query on location`_ and `using limit`_ (using a limit number of WFS features returned) from pydov at the moment.
+In addition to those functionalities you can query on the medium.

 .. dropdown:: Possible mediums
     :animate: fade-in

-    From the following mediums PFAS data can be downloaded.
+    PFAS data can be downloaded for the following mediums.

     - all
     - biota